What is Hand Therapy?

 If you have pain in your hands, wrists, arms, elbows, shoulders, or fingers, you may benefit from seeing a hand specialist.
 A hand therapist can help you recover from surgery, prevent and relieve everyday pain, or treat specific conditions related to the hand and upper extremity.
 If you have any of the following conditions, you may benefit from hand therapy:

-Hand Therapy in Nashville and Franklin, TN
+Hand Therapy in Nashville, Franklin, and Brentwood, TN